chelseaweber/frontend-coding-challenge-noyo/README.md

 *Estimated time to complete: 15 minutes to 1 hour*

+### My Approach

+When debugging, I first checked the network tab to see what the requests were.
+I found that my request was returning a 403, indicating that the server understands the request but refuses to authorize it.
+From there, I checked the documentation provided for [API](https://github.com/noyo-technologies/address-history-challenge) to check if credentials were needed.
+In the documentation, I saw that the server was available at http://localhost:27606.
+After cross-checking that with the base API, I updated it to be the correct base and the request returned a 200.

+The request returned a 200, but it did was returning an empty array.
+After confirming that I did not need to seed the database, I took a look at the `fetchUserIds` Thunk, comparing it line by line with the `fetchAddresses` Thunk, and found that the Response.json() method was not being called.
+Calling the method fixed the bug and `fetchUserIds` was returning the expected array.

 ### 2. Add a feature that makes it possible to compare two events associated with a given address.